 Yes, you can use chicken legs and drumsticks interchangeably in this recipe.
 There are no adjustments (temperature or otherwise) necessary as long as the weight of the chicken remains the same.

 Yes, you can use regular soy sauce.
 If you do, you will need to reduce the amount of soy sauce to about three tablespoons and adjust for salt.
 The reason I like using low sodium soy sauce is because I can get the flavor profile I am looking for without over-salting the dish and then adjust the salt level to taste.

 You can absolutely freeze marinated drumsticks and defrost them in the refrigerator.
 It usually takes about a day to defrost chicken drumsticks in the fridge.
 The marinade in this recipe is freezer-friendly.

 For best results, freeze the meat and the marinade separately.
 If not, the texture of the chicken may be affected.
 When the ice crystals form in the meat, they burst cells, which then lose juice when the meat is defrosted.
 The result is often mushier, less juicy meat.

 This is an excellent question that I hear a lot.
 Personally, I love to serve these drumsticks with mashed potatoes.
 Boil some potatoes, drain off the liquid, add a little bit of butter, cream, salt and pepper, mash then add some chopped chives or scallions on top.
 It’s quick and delicious.
 Or you can go with whole young or Fingerling potatoes.
 Toss them in a little bit of butter and/or sour cream, salt, pepper, caramelized onions and chopped greens.
 Wild, brown or white rice work very well too.
 If you like buckwheat or quinoa, they are great accompaniments too.
 You can also try them with rice or roasted vegetables.

-- 4 lbs chicken drumsticks (or chicken legs)
+- 12 chicken drumsticks (or 6 chicken legs; about 4 lbs)

 For the marinade